[This post was originally published on 9th June 2020. It has been updated on 23rd May 2022.]

-Packed with handy templates, forms, buttons, text and a whole plethora of other user-friendly features, Salesforce Marketing Cloud (SFMC) Email Studio is perfect for brands looking to build automated, engagement-worthy custom email campaigns that delight their audience and inspire them to take some action.
+Packed with handy templates, forms, buttons, text and a whole plethora of other user-friendly features, Salesforce Marketing Cloud (SFMC) Email Studio is perfect for brands looking to build automated and engagement-worthy custom email campaigns that delight their audience and at the same time elicit interaction from them.

 Email deliverability is the foundation upon which email marketing is built.
 It is not the same as email delivery.
 Email delivery is when an email is successfully delivered to the receiving server.
 Email deliverability on the other hand, is when an email successfully arrives in the recipient’s inbox.
 It is entirely possible to have good email delivery but poor deliverability, say, because the email landed in the recipient’s spam folder rather than their inbox or because their email address itself is invalid.

 Deliverability is often impacted by a number of factors, including Internet Service Providers (ISP), Mail Transfer Agents (MTA), bulking, spam, throttling and bounces.

 In this guide, we touch on email deliverability in the specific context of bounces.
 We will cover bounce mail management in Email Studio, some ways to analyze the root cause of bounces, as well as some best practices to set up SFMC for good email deliverability.

 Unpacking The Meaning Of ‘Bounce’